mariotti/mfsh-scripts/README.md

 This is used when for example you are working with Samba, SMB, or Windows destinations as you might endup on a file system which has only a 1 minute (+-1 implicit) time diference stored for file dates.

+Ahh, I did it because I read everywhere about using rsync for backups but I could not find any example.
+This is a starting example, and I will use it.
+So I might update for bugs soon.